RavenProject/Ravencoin/assets/tools/README.md

 * ```python txfacts.py```

 ### IPFS Pinner
-Loops through blocks and transactions and pins asset issuance meta-data.
+Loops through blocks and transactions and pins asset issuance meta-data and then monitors ravend transactions for new ipfs metadata via zmq.
 * Requires ipfs daemon to be running ```ipfs daemon```

 * Install pip3 (if not there) ```sudo apt-get install python3-pip```